 You probably won’t be surprised to hear that snuggling also induces your brain chemistry to produce serotonin and dopamine.
 Touching another living being (partner, child, friend, dog) makes us feel connected and lets the love flow.
 If you don’t have a cuddle buddy, massages can have the same effect.

 8. Give meaningful compliments.

 Receiving compliments is nice but it also feels really good to give them.
 Most of our compliments are about how people look.
 Try to find ways to commend people that goes beyond their physical appearance.
 Praise a co-worker for a job well done or a thoughtful insight.
-Sincerely thank a shop clerk for their efforts when they go out of their way to help you find something.
+Sincerely thank a shop clerk for their efforts when they go out of their way to help you.
 Tell your friends why they are so special to you.

 9. Help a little.
 Help a lot.

 It feels good to be helpful in even the tiniest ways.
 Holding doors for people, helping a mom with that unwieldy stroller on the stairs, letting someone go ahead of you in line or when merging onto the highway.
 These are all very easy things to do regularly.
 If you can, there are ample opportunities to volunteer on a larger scale.
 Choose a cause to which you have a personal connection, whether it’s medical, community building, disaster relief, education, or animals.
 Giving freely of your time and efforts in honour of something you care about is as personally satisfying as it is beneficial to the recipients.